uberspark/uberxmhf/README.md

 through the web UI, make the changes on your fork, and then issue a `merge request` through the sourceforge web UI.

 Contributors
 ============

-The core team: Amit Vasudevan, Jonathan McCune, and James Newsome.

-Current maintainers:
+Maintainers:
-Amit Vasudevan (XMHF and Lockdown), Zongwei Zhou (Trustvisor and TEE-SDK)
+Amit Vasudevan (XMHF, libbaremetal and Lockdown), Zongwei Zhou (TrustVisor and tee-sdk)

-Other contributors: Ning Qu (TrustVisor and Lockdown), and Yanlin Li (TrustVisor)
+Other contributors: Jonathan McCune, James Newsome, Ning Qu, and Yanlin Li

 Related Publications